Jordan Kensington: Other ventures

 In addition to his media business, Kensington owns a university and a college located in Cameroon and St. Lucia.
 The college which is part of the family business and founded by his mother is called Mother Teresa College, named after the legendary philanthropist Mother Teresa of Calcutta.
 The current college is in Cameroon, while the university founded by Jordan is called Mokingo University and focuses on Business and Media.
 Kensington's interest in education has meant that he is constantly being booked to speak and offer motivational seminars in universities, colleges and businesses.

 On 22 April 2007, Kensington inked a six-figure deal with leading shoe brand Kickers.
 The agreement saw a special Invincible shoe created, sold and endorsed by several celebrities.
-As well as working on sponsorship and marketing for brands such as Timberland, Samsung Mobile, SonyBMG and Warner Music Kensington signed off a two-year deal with the world's biggest sports retailer Foot Locker in 2007.
+As well as working on sponsorship and marketing for brands such as Timberland, Samsung Mobile, Sony BMG and Warner Music Kensington signed off a two-year deal with the world's biggest sports retailer Foot Locker in 2007.

 In 2006, Kensington was named Ambassador for the government-based campaign Make your Mark, and was announced as an honorary VIP member of the BlackBerry VIP Entrepreneurs network.
 He came into controversy in 2005 when he criticised the Brit Awards for failing to recognise artists in Britain from different nationalities and his comments were featured on major networks including BBC 24 News.

 In 2007, Kensington gave a 30-minute interview with Jim Boulden of CNN to celebrate the launch of his brand new USA-based newspaper in New York and in 2008 he gave UK HipHop magazine a no-holds-barred interview about his life, dreams and beliefs.

 He is behind one of Africa's fastest growing fin-tech banks Moneeys, which launched as Zuricom Money and later changed names to Moneeys, Forbes Magazine.